tanyagyanmote/cse101/pa3/README.md

 ## Usage

-Once the program is built, FindPath can be called using an input and output file
+Once the program is built, FindComponents can be called using an input and output file

 ```python
 ./FindComponents input.txt output.txt